HumabHatterZed/WhistleWindInscryptionMods/README.md

 The mod's configuration file has been renamed to **```wstl.inscryption.lobotomycorp.cfg```**.

 Any changes made in the old config file will **NOT** carry over and must be changed in the new config file after loading the game at least once.

+The order of the configuration options has also changed, so simply copy-pasting the old config into the new *may* not work.

 The old config can be safely deleted at your convenience.